Baagsma/PBQA/examples/README.md

 }
 ```

-In this case, the unit of measurement is added to the temperature and precipitation values, a percentage sign is added to the precipitation probability, and the cloud cover is explicitly expressed as a percentage of the sky (as opposed to probability).
+In this case, the unit of measurement is added to the temperature and precipitation values, a percentage sign is added to the precipitation probability, and the cloud cover is explicitly expressed as a coverage percentage (as opposed to probability).
 Each model will have its own preferences for how data is formatted, down to whitespaces and punctuation.
-As such, it can be valuable to test different formatting strategies to see which one works best for a given model.
+As such, it may be valuable to test different formatting strategies to see which one works best for a given model.

 # Feedback